yujiwillian/Watson_Assistant_Chatbot_React_NodeJS/README.md

 ## Proxy – If you have a integration with a system to open issue / requests
-(Need to install Python, if you don't have it)
+(Need to install Python, if you don't have it: https://www.python.org/downloads/)

 Open a new terminal and go to the project directory: exemple: cd Downloads/Chatbot